 Fosinoprilat, which crosses the placenta, has been removed from the neonatal circulation by peritoneal dialysis with some clinical benefit, and theoretically may be removed by exchange transfusion.

-Whilst fosinopril sodium is not expected to directly affect performance, it can cause adverse effects such as dizziness, vertigo or hypotension which may interfere with driving or use of machines.
+Whilst fosinopril is not expected to directly affect performance, it can cause adverse effects such as dizziness, vertigo or hypotension which may interfere with driving or use of machines.